25 Years Ago: Faith Hill Debuts on the Grand Ole Opry

 Still, Hill had a pretty impressive start: "Wild One" stayed at No. 1 for the entire month of January, making Hill the first female country singer to achieve that success in 30 years.

-Hill has gone on to sell more than 30 million records and win more than two dozen major awards, including five Grammys.
+Hill has gone on to sell more than 40 million records worldwide and win more than two dozen major awards, including five Grammys.

 10 Things You Might Not Know About Faith Hill